Community-Based Learning Course Projects at WSU

 Biology 331: Nutrition in the Human Life Cycle

 In the fall of 2013, students enrolled in Dr. Kathy Beerman’s Biology 331 course worked closely with community partners on projects related to food and nutrition.
 Students worked with Backyard Harvest, Community Action Center, Council on Aging and Human Services, Moscow Doula Services and Parent Education, and StoreHouse.
 Students split into groups based on their interest areas and did a wide variety of service projects.
 For example, those who worked with CAC created recipe cards, including nutritional facts, for healthy meals that can be made with food available at the local food bank.
-They also created a series of short cooking videos that show how to make one of the recipes, which can be viewed below.
+They also created a series of short cooking videos that show how to make one of the recipes.

 Every semester Community Action Center seeks new and innovative ways to spread the word about the many services they provide to our community, to make these services more accessible to those in need, and to empower WSU students to create positive change in the local community.
 A few of the many great benefits of these recipe projects include: WSU students learned a great deal about restrictions and challenges associated with nutrition for those in poverty; the community was provided with new resources for ways in which food items at the local food banks can be used to create healthy meals; and CAC was able to find yet another creative way to better serve their target population.